Skip to Main Content

 Index to Legal Periodicals and Books

 Prior volumes of this index are held in the law library; however, this index is no longer current in print form.
-The Index to Legal Periodicals and Books is located in Row 61 on the third floor of the law library.
 Alternatively, researchers can use the link to access the Index online.
 The online version is current and regularly maintained.

 Index to Foreign Legal Periodicals